Table of Contents

 This high centrifugal force can continuously separate tiny particles, making these disc stack separating machines well suited for separating small amounts of microscopic particles.

-These machines accumulate and periodically eject the separated solids; these separators are more suited for low sludge applications.
+These machines accumulate and periodically eject the separated solids as shown in the animation above.
+These separators are more suited for low sludge applications due to the intermittent sludge ejection.

 Centrifugal separators manufactured by Alfa Laval are available in a range of sizes and capacities.
 The following tables list the specifications of some of these separators.